 - All complaints must be recorded on the appropriate form and signed and dated by the individual making the complaint.
-The complaint forms are available in the Nursing Office or can be downloaded from this document (see form to follow this policy). - If a parent or other concerned person wishes to address concerns related to a student, the student must give written consent or accompany them in person.
-Federal law prohibits faculty and administration from speaking with a parent or concerned person without student consent. - All complaints involving faculty or staff will be addressed by the complainant at the level in the institution where the concerns lie before moving up the chain of command. - All complaints will be routed through the Program Coordinator. - The Program Coordinator or their designee will give written acknowledgment of the complaint, within ten (10) working days. - The complaint will be processed in the following manor: - The student should meet with the party involved and discuss the concern. - A complaint form is located in the MSN Student Resource room and may be submitted via email to the Program Coordinator.
-A repository for anonymous complaints is located on main campus in the School of Nursing in a black mail box labeled 'MSN Program' in the hallway next to the Dean's office. - All written complaints will be maintained by the Program Coordinator in a secure file within SharePoint.
-This file can only be accessed by the Program Coordinator or the Dean of the School of Nursing. - Complaints will normally be processed within two weeks.
-If additional time is needed to process the complaint, the complainant will be notified - If the complainant is not satisfied with results obtained through the process outlined above, they may ask for review by the Dean of the School of Nursing. - If the matter is not resolved in this manner, the grievance should be forwarded to the Vice President of Academic Affairs for further consideration. - All students have a right to due process which is handled through the Judicial Process as outlined in the Campbellsville University Student Handbook.
+The complaint forms are available in the MSN Student Resource Room (see form to follow this policy). - If a parent or other concerned person wishes to address concerns related to a student, the student must give written consent or accompany them in person.
+Federal law prohibits faculty and administration from speaking with a parent or concerned person without student consent. - All complaints involving faculty or staff will be addressed by the complainant at the level in the institution where the concerns lie before moving up the chain of command. - All complaints will be routed through the Program Coordinator. - The Program Coordinator or their designee will give written acknowledgment of the complaint, within ten (10) working days.

+The complaint will be processed in the following manor:

+- The student should meet with the party involved and discuss the concern. - A complaint form is located in the MSN Student Resource Room and may be submitted via email to the Program Coordinator.
+All written complaints will be maintained by the Program Coordinator in a secure file within SharePoint.
+This file can only be accessed by the Program Coordinator or the Dean of the School of Nursing/Associate Dean of the School of Nursing. - Complaints will normally be processed within two weeks.
+If additional time is needed to process the complaint, the complainant will be notified. - If the complainant is not satisfied with results obtained through the process outlined above, they may ask for review by the Dean of the School of Nursing. - If the matter is not resolved in this manner, the grievance should be forwarded to the Vice President of Academic Affairs for further consideration. - All students have a right to due process which is handled through the Judicial Process as outlined in the Campbellsville University Student Handbook.
 Please refer to this document for further information.